-Polypipe Group plc (PLP) is a leading building products & equipment business based in the UK.
-Polypipe Group is listed on the London Stock Exchange (LSE) and employs 3,139 staff.
+Genuit Group plc (PLP) is a leading building products and equipment business based in the UK.
+Genuit Group is listed on the London Stock Exchange (LSE).
 All prices are listed in pence sterling.

 |Wall St. target price||459p|

 |Dividend yield||4.8p (0.85%)|

 Dividend yield: 0.85% of stock value

 Forward annual dividend yield: 0.84% of stock value